retextjs/retext-equality/rules.md

 ###### Or

-**Or** patterns highlight possible inconsiderate terms unless every category is present.
+**Or** patterns highlight possible inconsiderate terms unless every category is present and `binary` is on.
-This is used for gendered work titles and the like, where `garbageman and garbagewoman` is considered OK, and so is `his or her bike`.
+This is used for gendered work titles such as `garbageman and garbagewoman`, or stuff like `his or her bike`.
-These patterns can be turned into **basic** patterns by passing `noBinary: true`, thus suggesting two alternatives for `him or her`.
+Normally these are treated as basic patterns, but you can pass `binary: true` to allow them.

 **Or** patterns can be joined by `and`, `or`, or a slash (`/`).